rutvij-fsd/checkout-engin/README.md

 - try not to spend more than 4-5 hours maximum.
 (We don't want you to lose a weekend over this!)
 - don't build guis etc, we're more interested in your approach to solving the given task, not how shiny it looks
 - don't worry about making a command line interface to the application
-- don't use any frameworks
 - you can use basic libraries, but the core logic has to be your own
-- you can hard code the above data in the code itself, just how the database would return
-- incorporate test cases
+- add test cases apart from the above 2 examples

-When you've finished, send us the link to your github-repo.
+When you've finished, send us the link to your GitHub-repo.